revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 ------------

-24. Describe a problem that you had and how did you fix it?
+24.Describe a problem that you had and how did you fix it?

 <details markdown="1">
 <summary> Show Answer </summary>